dawebmastaa/dawebmastaa/README.md

 - 🔭 I’m currently working on creating an easy to use business stack for small businesses and solopreneurs.

-- 🌱 I’m currently learning ROR and Django.
+- 🌱 I’m currently learning Vue and Nuxt.

 - ❓ Ask me about anything related to using the web for small business.